Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-elasticsearch.rst

 applies that filter to the current page's outputs.
 See :ref:`elasticsearch-report-helper-statusFilters`.

-[filterSummary]
+[templatedOutput]
-"""""""""""""""
+"""""""""""""""""

-Provides a textual summary of all the filters applied on the page.
-See :ref:`elasticsearch-report-helper-filterSummary`.
+A flexible output of ES data which uses templates to build the HTML.
+See :ref:`elasticsearch-report-helper-templatedOutput`.

 [urlParams]
 """""""""""